 - Preheat the oven to 350 degrees.
 Line a 9 x 5 loaf pan with parchment paper leaving a one inch overhang on either side.
 Set aside.

-- In a medium bowl combine the gluten free flour, baking powder, baking soda and salt.
+- In a medium bowl, whisk together the 2 cups multipurpose gluten free flour, 1 teaspoon baking powder, 1 teaspoon baking soda and 1 teaspoon kosher salt.

-- In a large bowl, using a spoon, mix together the cornstarch and water until it has a thin watery consistency.
+- In a large bowl, using a spoon, mix together the 4 rounded tablespoons cornstarch (52 grams) and 6 tablespoons water until it has a thin watery consistency.
 It will be tacky and thick at first.

-- Once the cornstarch water is mixed, add the sugar and whisk to combine.
-Whisk in the mashed bananas, oil, vanilla and cinnamon.
+- Once the cornstarch water is mixed, add the 1 cup light brown sugar and whisk to combine.
+Whisk in the mashed bananas, ½ cup vegetable oil, 1 teaspoon pure vanilla extract and 1 teaspoon ground cinnamon.
 Mix until well combined.

 - Next, stir in the flour mixture, a third at a time, until just combined.
 If it gets too thick for a whisk, switch to a spatula.